neurosnap/starfx/README.md

 # example: test that doesn't need an http interceptor

 Need to write tests?
-Users to libraries like `msw` or `nock`?
+Use libraries like `msw` or `nock`?
 Well you don't need them with `starfx`.
 If the `mdw.fetch()` middleware detects `ctx.response` is already filled then it skips making the request.
 Let's take the update user endpoint example and provide stubbed data for our tests.

 ```ts